ahe7272/labelImg_auto_detection/README.md

 2. Click the open dir button highlightened in yellow.
 ![opendir](https://user-images.githubusercontent.com/55167422/154652796-7a7cc482-bc58-44a7-b869-2740066d557a.PNG)

-3. it will prompt local file loading dialog three times.
+3. it will prompt local file loading dialogs three times.
  - first dialog : image directory
  - second dialog : model file(only works for onnx)
- - last dialog : classes text
+ - last dialog : classes list txt file(one class name per line)

+ 4. It will create annotations files in the image directory in a chosen annotation type and load onto the tool with auto detected label bounding boxes.
+The rest features(edit, save, delete etc.) on labelImg are still supported for the newly detected bboxes.